ISUgenomics/geospatialworkbook/ExampleGeoWorkflows/GRWG22_JobPerDataFile_R.md

 ## Step 2: Write and save a SLURM job submission script template

-Save the code chunk below as `JobPerDataFile_template.sh` on Ceres.
+Save the code chunk below as `JobPerDataFile_template.sh`.
 We will use these lines as a job submission script template and replace the `<THE_DATA_FILE_TRIM>` and `<THE_DATA_FILE>` strings with each of our filenames we want to pass to *JobPerDataFile_calculate.R*.
+Note that the one thing you will need to change in this tutorial is the account name in this script template.

 ```bash
 #!/bin/bash